 Need for Medical Assistance

-Persons who have been exposed to or develop symptoms of anthrax (e.g., unexplained fever or new skin lesions) after travel and persons with respiratory symptoms after exposure to an unknown white powdery substance should seek immediate medical attention for evaluation of the need for postexposure treatment.
+Persons who have been exposed to anthrax or develop symptoms after travel (e.g., unexplained fever or new skin lesions) and persons with respiratory symptoms after exposure to an unknown white powdery substance should seek immediate medical attention for evaluation of the need for postexposure treatment.
 Animal-hide drum owners or players should report any unexplained fever or new skin lesions to their health care provider and describe any recent contact with animal-hide drums.

-Vaccine, antimicrobials, antibodies, or immune globulin must be started as soon as possible following exposure and may reduce the duration and severity of illness.
+Vaccine, antibiotics, antibodies, or immune globulin must be started as soon as possible following exposure and may reduce the duration and severity of illness.

 Travelers going to countries where anthrax is common and vaccine coverage of livestock is low should avoid: